DivLoic/xke-stream-fighter/README.md

 [![Build Status](https://travis-ci.org/DivLoic/xke-stream-fighter.svg?branch=master)](https://travis-ci.org/DivLoic/xke-stream-fighter)

 This project is related to the talk: [**Processor API**](#/).
-It consist of a few sample of examples demonstrate how the *Streams DSL*, from [Kafka Streams](https://kafka.apache.org/documentation/streams/), relies on a lower level api and why this api is expose.
+It gathers a few code examples showing how the *Streams DSL*, from [Kafka Streams](https://kafka.apache.org/documentation/streams/), relies on a lower level api and why this api is exposed.
 While describing the library, this modules shows a few stream processing concepts.

 ### Stream DSL
 This higher level API brings the `KStream` & `KTable` abstractions.
-It's simple, expressif and declarative.
+It's simple, expressive and declarative.
 Here is a simple aggregation.

 ```java
 StreamsBuilder builder = new StreamsBuilder();